 Quick answer

-A first edition of Findings by Wendell Berry (Prairie Press, 1969) is identified by: The Prairie Press (Iowa City) letterpress first edition, 1969; a slim fine-press poetry volume with no later-printing indicia.
-True first; a fine-press poetry volume issued by The Prairie Press.
+A first edition of Findings by Wendell Berry (Prairie Press, 1969) is identified by: The Prairie Press (Iowa City) letterpress first edition, 1969, a slim fine-press poetry volume with no later-printing indicia.
+True first; a fine-press letterpress volume issued by Carroll Coleman's Prairie Press in Iowa City.

 Checklist — a true first has these: